MetaCell/geppetto-meta/examples/layout-manager-playground/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev/guide/) using React template.

 To start develop, you need to setup yalc to link geppetto libraries to the current project.